William Contreras Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers and William Contreras, who went 1-for-3 last time in action, battle Jordan Montgomery and the St. Louis Cardinals at American Family Field, Saturday at 7:10 PM ET.
+After going 1-for-3 in his most recent game, William Contreras and the Milwaukee Brewers face the St. Louis Cardinals (who will start Jake Woodford) at 2:10 PM ET on Sunday.

-In his previous game he had a one-hit showing (1-for-3) against the Cardinals.
+In his last game he had a one-hit performance (1-for-3) against the Cardinals.

 William Contreras Game Info & Props vs. the Cardinals